DSpace/vagrant-dspace/README.md

 * [Virtualization support must be enabled](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/), if you have a BIOS-based computer (aka a PC).
 * [Vagrant](http://vagrantup.com/) version 1.8.3 or above.
 * [VirtualBox](https://www.virtualbox.org/)
 * (Optional) A GitHub account with an associated SSH key.
 This is NOT required, but if you plan to do development on 'vagrant-dspace' and/or create Pull Requests, it is recommended.
-If you have a local SSH agent running (or [Pageant/PuTTY](http://www.putty.org/) on Windows), Vagrant will attempt to automatically forward your local SSH key(s) to the VM, so that you will be able to immediately interact with GitHub via SSH on the VM.
+If you have a local [SSH agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) running (or [Pageant/PuTTY](http://www.putty.org/) on Windows), Vagrant will attempt to automatically forward your local SSH key(s) to the VM, so that you will be able to immediately interact with GitHub via SSH on the VM.
- * (Optional) if you are using an SSH key, we recommend that you use an RSA key.
+ * *WARNING:* If you are using an SSH key, we highly recommend that you use an RSA key.
 The base OS we use, Ubuntu 16.04LTS, uses OpenSSH 7.0, which [*disallows* DSA keys by default](http://viryagroup.com/what-we-do/our-blog-posts/hosting-and-linux-server-managment-blog/ssh-keys-failing-in-ubuntu-16-04-xenial-with-permission-denied-publickey).
 You can of course work around this, but OpenSSH made this choice for a reason, you will probably be happier in the long run if you switch to an RSA key.

 Getting Started
 --------------------------

-NOTE: [detailed step-by-step installation instructions for setting up Vagrant-DSpace on Windows](https://github.com/DSpace/vagrant-dspace/blob/master/docs/WINDOWS_INSTRUCTIONS.md) can be found in the `docs` folder.
+**WINDOWS INSTRUCTIONS:** [detailed step-by-step installation instructions for setting up Vagrant-DSpace on Windows](https://github.com/DSpace/vagrant-dspace/blob/master/docs/WINDOWS_INSTRUCTIONS.md) can be found in the `docs` folder.

 1. Install all required software (see above).
 Linux users take note: the versions of Vagrant and Virtualbox in your distribution's package manager are probably not current enough.
 Download and manually install the most recent version from [Vagrant](http://vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).
 It will be OK.
 Both of these projects move quickly, and the distro managers have a hard time keeping up.
 2. Clone a copy of 'vagrant-dspace' to your local computer (via Git)